Becse508/pyGameAssets/README.md

     - `fg_rect:` rectangle where the foreground is placed.
 Mostly handled automatically.

-### Transition
+- ### Transition
     Smooth transitions between two states of a `sprite` or a `CombinedSprite`.
-- DOES NOT WORK WITH `CombinedSprite`s YET.
     - some easing functions might be buggy with some style keys.
     - 25 predifined easing functions
     - works with custom ones as well

-### CombinedSprite
+- ### CombinedSprite
     Sprites that are made up of multiple other sprites. (e.g. sliders)

-### CombinedStatedSprite
+- ### CombinedStatedSprite
     Sprites that are made up of multiple stated sprites.
 You can can create general states which include multiple sprites.
     - Not fully implemented yet